raspberrypilearning/cd-intermediate-unity-sushi/en/step_7.md

 Now you can detect a collision with an asteroid and the laser, but not your "Player" **GameObject** and an asteroid.
 The code below will fix that.

 --- task ---
-Add this code to your "PlayerController" script under the `Update()` function:
+Add this code to your "PlayerController" script after the `Update()` function:

 ```csharp
 void OnCollisionEnter(Collision col)